lusingander/serie/README.md

 ### Unsupported environments

 - Sixel graphics is not supported.
-- Terminal multiplexers (tmux, Zellij, etc.) are not supported.
+- Terminal multiplexers (screen, tmux, Zellij, etc.) are not supported.

 ## Contributing